 Lack Of Updates

 Beneficiary designations should reflect current life circumstances.
-Many neglect to update these designations after pivotal events like marriage, divorce, or childbirth, which may lead to unintended recipients.
+Many neglects to update these designations after pivotal events like marriage, divorce, or childbirth, which may lead to unintended recipients.
 Regular reviews, at least annually, help align designations with one’s present situation, ensuring assets reach their intended recipients.

 Not Considering Tax Implications